quinscape/babel-plugin-track-usage/README.md

 ```

 The module will recognize requires of the configured modules in the transpiled babel modules and will collect
 statically analyzable calls to the declared functions.
+Since 0.1.0 this also includes static template literals
+without expressions.

 Plugin Configuration